-The situation in the Eastern European countries is quite similar to that of the Southern European ones in the sense that only a few business leaders are active in implementing IC related management tools in their organization.
-Although most of them are conscious about the importance of IC - especially human and relational capital - in their business success, they are quite sceptic about formalized management systems, and afraid of being real transparent.
-This comes from the traditional entrepreneurial approach of centralized decision-making and control and also from the lack of trust towards the authorities.
+The situation in the Eastern European countries is quite similar to that of the Southern European ones, in the sense that only a few business leaders are active in implementing IC related management tools in their organization.
+Although most of them are conscious about the importance of Intellectual Capital - especially Human and Relational Capital - in their business success, they are quite sceptical about formalized management systems and afraid of being really transparent.
+This comes from the traditional entrepreneurial approach of centralized decision-making and control as well as a lack of trust of the authorities.

-The academic community in the Eastern European countries is just starting to explore the issue of IC.
-Researches, publications and academic discussions focusing on IC management or IC Reporting have been very rare yet, only the accounting experts, auditors and financial analysts were aware of the issue of evaluating intellectual capital, especially human capital.
+The academic community in the Eastern European countries is just starting to explore the issue of Intellectual Capital.
+Research, publications and academic discussions focusing on IC Management, or IC Reporting, have been very rare so far, only the accounting experts, auditors and financial analysts have shown awareness of the issue of evaluating Intellectual Capital, especially Human Capital.

-3.3.5 Pre-requisites
+3.3.5 Prerequisites